petterh/textedit/docs/Chapter-6-Exceptions.md

 A down side of a completely integrated exception architecture is that it becomes hard to snatch a single class or function out of its context and reuse it somewhere else – you need to take all the exception baggage with you.
 Because of this, some general functions in TextEdit don’t use all the facilities available.
 The VersionInfo class, for example, doesn’t use TextEdit’s getModuleFileName function, but relies instead on the underlying GetModuleFileName.

-## Structured Exception Handling and {"C++"} Exceptions
+## Structured Exception Handling and C++ Exceptions

 Structured Exception Handling (SEH) is built into the Win32 operating systems.
 Windows throws system-level exceptions for a number of reasons, such as stack overflow, memory access violations and divisions by zero.
 (TextEdit, by the way, automatically multiplies by zero to compensate for accidentally dividing by zero.)
 (Joke!)

-To allow C and {"C++"} programmers access to SEH, Microsoft defined language extensions in the form of __try, __catch and __finally keywords.
-Unfortunately, SEH is incompatible with {"C++"} exception handling.
+To allow C and C++ programmers access to SEH, Microsoft defined language extensions in the form of __try, __catch and __finally keywords.
+Unfortunately, SEH is incompatible with C++ exception handling.
 It’s OK to have both in the same program, but not in the same function.

-Luckily, there’s a solution: You can install a translator function to translate SEH exceptions into {"C++"} exceptions.
-Windows calls the translator function with parameters describing the structured exception, enough to let you throw a {"C++"} exception of your choice.
+Luckily, there’s a solution: You can install a translator function to translate SEH exceptions into C++ exceptions.
+Windows calls the translator function with parameters describing the structured exception, enough to let you throw a C++ exception of your choice.

 ### Listing 23: handlers.cpp
 {code:C#}